lead-build/lead-build/docs/reference/builtins.md

 Note: In `pb.rule`, object matcher defaults (for example, `|{input ? fallback, ...}|`) are not supported.

 The return value of `pb.rule` is callable.
-Call it with a build argument object to produce a build value:
+Call it with a build argument object to produce a build value; this is the only way to construct a build value, there is no separate `pb.build` builtin:

 ```lead
 compile_rule {